 Dear Governor Perry,

-Social Security has continued to be a topic of debate during this campaign season.
-I hope you and your staff will have the opportunity to further review the design and finances of the program as you prepare future public statements on the topic.
+With Social Security sure to be a topic of debate over the course of your campaign, I hope you and your staff will have the opportunity to further review the design and finances of the program.
 If you would like any additional background on the program, I would be happy to assist you.